Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 ```
 ### Create a sent share to a Service

-Data providers can also extend invitations to services or applications by specifying the tenant id and object id of the service. _The object id used for sending an invitation to a service must be the object id associated with the Enterprise Application (not the application registration)._
+**NEW** Data providers can also extend invitations to services or applications by specifying the tenant id and object id of the service. _The object id used for sending an invitation to a service must be the object id associated with the Enterprise Application (not the application registration)._

 ```python Snippet:create_sent_share_to_service
 import os